 Veda Hallowes is an established bronze sculptor who uses fruits as a metaphor for the female form.
 Her tactile pieces embody fertility, sensuality, and humour.

 The complex patinas and rich colours make each piece unique; simultaneously true to life and ambiguous.
 As substantial bronzes, they create an interesting paradox – living fruits are innately fragile and temporary.

 Her ‘bronze spill pieces’ are a totally different genre, drawing the viewer in to participate in the creative process.

-Her current series, entitled ‘Seeds of Change’, is a response to the Pandemic.
+Her current series, of “Relationships”, and “Seeds of Change”, are a response to the Pandemic.